 |

-It’s very important to notice that we are inserting this rule to be first in the DUSTIN-SVC-HTTP
+It’s very important to notice that we are inserting this rule to be first in the DUSTIN-SVC-HTTP chain. iptables goes down the list of rules in order.

 So by having this rule first, we’ll have a 50% chance of jumping to this chain.
-If it’s a hit, iptables will jump to DUSTIN-SEP-HTTP2
+If it’s a hit, iptables will jump to DUSTIN-SEP-HTTP2.
+If it’s a miss, then

-iptables will go to the next rule, which will always jump to DUSTIN-SEP-HTTP1
+iptables will go to the next rule, which will always jump to DUSTIN-SEP-HTTP1.

 A common misconception is that each rule should have a probability of 50%, but this will cause problems in the following scenario: